btrettel/bmtreport/README.md

 texhash
 ```

+### Requirements

+- lualatex
+- pdflatex (optional)
+- biber
+- Pandoc
+- Python 3 (for diction file generator script `csv_to_diction.py` and equation checking script `eqcheck`)
+- bash (a [bash variable](https://stackoverflow.com/a/58233291/1124489) is used)
+- pico2wave from libttspico-utils (for make speak)
+- mplayer (for make speak)

 ### Details for diction

 While the `-f` flag allows specification of a diction database, the databases in the `/usr/share/diction/` directory seem to be selected with the `-L` flag.
 While intended for languages, I want the command to be global, so I am using the `-L` flag in the Makefile.

-It is more convenient for me to keep the diction databases as CSV files, which I convert to diction datbases with `csv_to_diction.py`.
+It is more convenient for me to keep the diction databases as CSV files, which I convert to diction databases with `csv_to_diction.py`.
 This allows me to edit the database with a spreadsheet program.

 #### Details for make